Dennis Ashbaugh: Greene Street Studio: The Nazca Series (1976–1977)

 In 1976, Thomas M. Messer, Director of the Guggenheim Museum of Art in New York, recruited Ashbaugh to help organize and install Alfred Jensen's exhibition for the São Paulo Art Biennial representing the United States.
 While completing the installation, Ashbaugh became aware of the earthworks that were championed by Virginia Dwan, Michael Heizer, Robert Smithson, and Walter De Maria and that were being created in the Nevada desert.

-Ashbaugh traveled to Peru, flew over the Nazca Lines, and contacted Maria Reiche, the German scholar and mathematician who had been studying cataloging and protecting the drawings in Nazca since 1946.
+Ashbaugh traveled to Peru, flew over the Nazca Lines, and contacted Maria Reiche, the German scholar and mathematician who had been studying, cataloging, and protecting the drawings in Nazca since 1946.
 When Ashbaugh returned to New York City, he began construction of the heavily contorted and large 10'x20' shaped Nazca canvas paintings.
 Ashbaugh thought of them as anthropomorphized planar geometry or as alien landing strips and imagined them placed on a wall vertically, not flat on the ground as in the earthworks in Nazca and Nevada.

 Founder Alanna Heiss at PS1 Project Room in Brooklyn, now the Museum of Modern Art, curated the construction and installation of the work influenced by the Peru trip.

 San Onofre Woofers Series: Double and Triple Shadows (1979–1984)

 At the Dia Art Foundation, Ashbaugh saw from Andy Warhol's Hammer and Sickle work, that two shapes, even three distinct shapes, would cast only one combined shadow.
 He began a series paintings with multiple images but only one combined shadow.
 These works are loosely painted in fluorescents with swaths of glow-in-the-dark pigments.
 Seen with the lights off, they eerily resemble the frenetic brushwork of Willem de Kooning or Franz Kline.
 Ashbaugh became fascinated by the new technology of paint chemistry and also applied flocking to the surfaces.

 Since 1974, Ashbaugh has focused on First Amendment rights with concern for the degradation of journalistic news into a propaganda tool or a pop culture sales hook.
 In 1979, The Metropolitan Museum of Art in New York City acquired a 108”x108" inch painting from the series titled "New Yorker Faces Iran Spy Trial".
 The title came from a headline of the sensationalist tabloid the New York Post, as was each painting in the entire Woofer Series.

-Ashbaugh's San Onofre Series (1980) had solo exhibitions at Knoedler Kasmin Gallery in London, the Richard Gray Gallery in Chicago, the Janie C. Lee Gallery, Houston, as well as acquisitions by the Hirshhorn Museum of Art in Washington, D.C. and at Stanford University, the Orange County Museum of Art, and the Houston Museum of Fine Arts.
+Ashbaugh's San Onofre Series (1980) had solo exhibitions at Knoedler Kasmin Gallery in London; the Richard Gray Gallery in Chicago; and the Janie C. Lee Gallery, Houston, as well as acquisitions by the Hirshhorn Museum of Art in Washington, D.C. and at Stanford University, the Orange County Museum of Art, and the Houston Museum of Fine Arts.
 These paintings were exhibited globally, traveling to England, Portugal, Australia, and South Africa.
 Natalie Knight Gallery (Johannesburg, South Africa), the Gulbenkian Foundation (Lisbon, Portugal), and the Swiss Art Foundation (Switzerland).